 However, a fundamental limitation persists in current open-vocabulary frameworks: they predominantly rely on a passive visual-semantic matching paradigm.
 These models identify objects primarily based on morphological and spectral similarities—essentially a "looks-like" approach—without a deep understanding of the geospatial context or functional attributes of the land cover.
 In complex remote sensing scenes, this leads to significant semantic ambiguity.
 Without incorporating higher-level geographical logic or macro-scene priors, passive matching models are prone to frequent misclassifications.

 In this paper, we investigate the open-vocabulary semantic segmentation problem by proposing a geospatial reasoning chain-of-thought (GR-CoT) framework.
 Our approach shifts the paradigm from passive matching to active geographical reasoning by integrating the logical reasoning capabilities of MLLMs.
 The main contributions of this work are summarized as follows.
 First, we propose a reasoning-driven mechanism to resolve semantic ambiguity in remote sensing open-vocabulary segmentation by transforming passive visual-semantic matching into an active, logic-driven process.
 Second, we develop a collaborative dual-stream architecture that synergizes offline knowledge distillation for category standards with online instance reasoning for dynamic scene understanding.
 The framework executes a sequential reasoning process—including macro-scenario anchoring and visual feature decoupling—to generate an image-adaptive vocabulary, ensuring the downstream segmentation is guided by correct geographical logic.
-Finally, extensive experiments on the LoveDA and GID5 benchmarks demonstrate that the proposed GR-CoT achieves promising performance and consistent qualitative results across diverse geographical scenarios.
+Finally, experiments on the LoveDA and GID5 benchmarks show that the proposed GR-CoT improves overall performance and yields semantically coherent qualitative results in diverse remote sensing scenes.